One of the most common questions we get asked over the years we have been painting houses is “how long will the job take?”.

-NPA has been applying paint to homes up and down the UK since 1986 and in that time we have met thousands of home owners and have been able to canvass their opinion and this is what we have found so far.
+We have been applying paint to homes up and down the UK since 1986 and in that time we have met thousands of home owners and have been able to canvass their opinion and this is what we have found so far.

 Here is some information about having your home exterior painted

 A question we get asked is how long will it take to paint my house exterior?
-We explain in detail how long each type of house takes to paint and why it takes time

 If it’s that time of year (yet again) to have the house exterior painted don’t despair because with a bit of though, some good research, and the ability to communicate to your contractor EXACTLY what you are looking for, the whole thing should run like clockwork.